jzhoubu/vsearch/examples/inference_dense/README.md

 ### 1. Building a Dense Index

-For efficient retrieval from a large corpus, you need to build a dense index.
-Below are the steps to create and save a dense index of your text data.

 #### Creating the Text File for Indexing

 Prepare your text data in a JSONL format: